The Young Offenders (TV series): Critical response

 Aoife Kelly of the Irish Independent released a positive review of the programme after the broadcast of the first episode, commenting, "It takes the best of the movie and builds on it".
-Bruce Dessau stated that the programme was a brilliant show to watch, and that he believed that it had a similar reputation to Channel 4 series Derry Girls, also set in Ireland, with other journalists calling for a crossover to be produced of the two programmes for the future.
+Bruce Dessau stated that the programme was a brilliant show to watch, and that he believed that it had a similar reputation to Channel 4 series Derry Girls, set in Northern Ireland, with other journalists calling for a crossover to be produced of the two programmes for the future.
 Some articles reported the show as "heart-warming", with the third episode of the first series receiving generally favourable reviews from fans and critics alike.